idreyn/elemental/README.md

 * __focus:__ Just a CSS block that is only applied when the element has focus.

 * __constructor:__ This one's a biggie.
 Constructor contains Javascript that is executed as soon as the object is created.
 You can't use $variables here...instead, the arguments you passed into the constructor have become properties of the object!
 Here, as in all JS blocks, `this` refers to the object being defined and `$this` is a cached reference to its jQuery wrapper.
-When you use
+When you use `extends` blocks, all constructors passed into the definition will be executed in the order they are received.
+Tread carefully.

 * __on event(e):__ The `on` block binds the JS it contains to an event, say, `click` or `keydown`.
 The parentheses can contain parameters to be used inside the block, but are completely optional.